openfl/www.openfl.org/_posts/2015-03-26-lime-2-3-and-openfl-beta-updates.md

 lime upgrade openfl
 ```

-If you are testing Haxe 3.2, be sure you have the latest haxelib client in order to avoid possible issues.
+If you are testing Haxe 3.2, be sure you have the latest haxelib client in order to avoid possible install issues.

 The [showcase](/showcase) has also been updated with over 30 new games.
 [Check it out](/showcase)!